SPGryphons/GryphonCTF2018-Challenges/challenges/forensics/hiddenfile/README.md

 There seems to be some hidden files within the .rar.
 Hmmmm Where could they be?.

 ### Disclaimer
-Use Microsoft OS(Windows 7 or higher).
+Use Microsoft OS(Windows 7 or higher),
-Filesystem of OS must be NTFS.
+Filesystem of OS must be NTFS,
 Use winrar to extract the contents.

 *Creator - kon8387*